 Welcome to the State Training Board

-The State Training Board is a statutory body established in accordance with the
+The State Training Board is a statutory body established by Part 3 of the

 Vocational Education and Training Act 1996.
 The Board is the peak industry training advisory body to the Minister for Training and Workforce Development in Western Australia.

-The role of the Board is to provide high level expert advice to the Minister on matters relating to vocational education and training (VET) in Western Australia.
+The role of the Board is to provide high level expert advice to the Minister on matters relating to vocational education and training (VET) in Western Australia including:

 The Board’s market intelligence is provided by the Training Council network in Western Australia.
 The 10 Training Councils provide high level, strategic advice that involves analysis, research and consultation with various industries.